taneresme/2018fall-swe574-g1/README.md

 ## Supported Annotation Models

 Annotation server is developed within the project but it lives independently from the application.
-Thus, any annotation that are compliant with the following structure and defined in W3C model, will be able to store in an annotation-server.
+Thus, any annotation that are compliant with the following structure as defined in W3C model, will be able to stored in an annotation-server.

 For Media (Image) Annotation (Example 4 - W3C):